ice-rahul/giphy-search/README.md

 - Clone the repository
 - Install the required dependency: `npm i`
-- Run the project: `npm run install`
+- Run the project: `npm run start`

 ## Link to the hosted project